Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Proof of Concept

 \subsection{Attention Map Application}

-For the sake of simplicity within our proof of concept, the MLAM is applied as a binary data filter, i.e. data is only processed within the active modules for regions with $p_i^{\text{req}}>0$.
+For the sake of simplicity within our proof of concept, the MLAM is applied as a binary data filter, i.e. data are only processed within the active modules for regions with $p_i^{\text{req}}>0$.
+Additional intra-module thresholds for $p_i^{\text{req}}$ are not considered.